ultravoid/ultravoid.github.io/_posts/2021-5-25-reformaent.md

 Prix: "Any questions?"<br>
 Shemeshea: \*shakes her head, her eyes staying on Prix's face\*

-Her heart rates are going down, vitals are sable, wound is reacting well.
+Her heart rates are going down, vitals are stable, wound is reacting well.
 Almost time to say goodbye.
 Those dark eyes; black discs with iris rings that looked made from living dark amethyst; also still dilated; I think it takes more than the pain drugs to explain...oh shadt!
 How long was I staring at her eyes!?

 Might as well say something, as long as shes still checked-in as an injury they had a private channel.
 Breath deep.